archivesunleashed/archivesunleashed.org/content/cohorts/index.md

 **Q**. _What kind of collections should be used for project proposals?_

 **A**.
 We recommend that applicants prioritize using existing curated web archive collections stewarded by [Archive-It Partners](https://archive-it.org/explore).
 We may be able to extract data from the broader Wayback Machine, but this will be dependent on both the scope of what's to be extracted (keep it very circumscribed and limited as possible) as well as resources.
 In some cases, if data requests are big, we may be able to support this but might need to reallocate some of the grant funding to support engineering time.

+**Q**. _Is my team limited to data in Archive-it that has been crawled by our home institution(s)_?

+**A**.
+You are welcome to use Archive-It data from your home institution but are **not** limited to it.
+We ask that you prioritize existing collections stewarded by [Archive-It Partners](https://archive-it.org/explore).
+If you have any questions about whether a collection is feasible or appropriate, please don’t hesitate to connect with our team.

+**Q**. _Can I use other data sources?_

+**A**.
+Absolutely!
+While the focus should be on web archives, we welcome the use of other data sources to help support project work.
+We recognize that blending various data sources will ultimately mean a richer research project.

+### Funding

 ## Organizers & Sponsors